I stumbled across an old journal last week.

 My heart hurt, reading my own words, remembering the crippling separation anxiety, and near constant anxiety fueled meltdowns.

 The truth is, as much as I wrote about these concerns, I operated as if their anxiety was something they could easily control and manipulate.
-Seven years later, I know better.
+Eleven years later, I know better.

 Those little guys are growing up.

 Seven years have brought too many therapists visits to count, a haze of school related anxiety and pressure, numerous diagnoses, and even a couple of prescription medications.

 I am happy to say that I don’t feel quite so helpless (as least not as much).